AlexMercedCoder/architecting-an-apache-iceberg-lakehouse/ch2/docker-trouble.md

     ```
       docker-compose --version
     ```
+    **NOTE:** In newer versions of docker the `docker-compose` command may be `docker compose`, if using Docker Desktop there should be an option to allow both commands to work.
 - **System Permissions:**
   Docker must be able to access your file system and network.
 On macOS/Windows, ensure your shared directories are configured correctly in Docker Desktop settings.